porqz/Ranger/README.md

 - __replaceSelectedText(text)__ — replaces selected text with __text__ argument.
 Returns input.
 - __wrapSelectedText(leftPart, rightPart)__ — wraps selected text with two parts of text.
 Returns input.

+As you can see, many methods return input instance, so you can use chainable calls!

 ## Supported browsers

 Ranger was tested in latest Chrome and IE 8 (_should_ works in 6 and 7!).
 In the nearest future it will be tested in older IEs and other browsers.